ucan-wg/revocation/README.md

 ### 6.1.1 Path Witness

 Since all delegation chains MUST be rooted in a Delegation where the `iss` and `sub` fields are equal, the root Issuer is a priori in every delegation chain.
 This is not the case for sub-delegation.
 There are many paths through the authority network.
-For exmaple, take the following delegation network:
+For example, take the following delegation network:

 ``` mermaid
 flowchart LR